 Well, yes, but the problem is that there are just so many dogs that it gets the natural ecosystem out of balance if all the dog poop stays where your dog leaves it…

 This is why you should always pick up after your dog, even when hiking in the mountains—or bury it at least.

 9. Communicate with other trail users

-If someone looks anxious, leash your dog.
-In case you’re not sure, ask them.
+If someone you meet looks anxious, leash your dog.
+Even if they don’t, you should probably at least ask them.